 The Major Project is your opportunity to develop a significant project of your own, building on your learning from the previous stages.

-Choices of output here allow you to explore a publishing idea or concept depending on your particular interests and personal approach.
+Choices of output here allow you to explore an industry-facing publishing issue, question or problem, depending on your particular interests and personal approach.

-You may choose to work on a dissertation, to create a publishing artefact or prototype or to put forward a business feasibility document.
+You may choose to work on a dissertation, a research project leading to the development of an artefact or prototype, or a business strategy research document.

-All choices will involve applying primary research; a critical and analytical approach, as appropriate to a higher level of study, will be reflected across all of these options ensuring this research stage is challenging and stimulating.
+All choices will involve conducting primary research, applying methodologies that are taught as part of this unit; a critical and analytical approach, as appropriate to a higher level of study, will be reflected across these options ensuring this research stage is challenging and stimulating.